jamonholmgren/requirejs_demo/README.md

 ### Needs Work

 * **Test Framework.** I'm taking a look at Mocha.
-* **More Abstraction/Inheritance.** I think I could extract the setup method into a base view model and extract the persistence part of the Task model into a base object.
+* **More Abstraction/Inheritance.** I think I could extract the setup method into a base view model <s>and extract the persistence part of the Task model into a base object.</s>

 ## Structure
 The javascript for the app is included in the asset pipeline, under `app/assets/javascripts`.